joshuafontany/gyld/README.md

 ```

 ### Production SSL Setup with Certbot
-For production deployment, Certbot is used to obtain and renew SSL certificates for the domains `gyld.app` and `gyld.social`.
+For production deployment, Certbot is used to obtain and renew SSL certificates for the domain `gyld.app`.

 #### Install Certbot and NGINX Plugin
 ```bash